pramnora/MS-DOS/README.md

 ## Filing

+- First, if you want to see what folders/files are included inside of the current folder directory...

+DIR

 - View file output on screen as being just plain text...

 In order to list a files contents onto the output screen...; without, actually, 'opening'/or, 'running' it: